 Additional Options Available to the Surviving Spouse.
-In addition to the options available above, your surviving spouse beneficiary may elect to treat his or her interest in your Traditional IRA as his or her own Traditional IRA.
+In addition to the options available above, your surviving spouse beneficiary may elect to treat their interest in your Traditional IRA as their own Traditional IRA.
 The result of such an election is that the surviving spouse will then be considered the Traditional IRA owner.
-The election may be made by your surviving spouse redesignating the Traditional IRA in his or her own name as the Traditional IRA owner, rather than the beneficiary.
-The election will be deemed to have been made if either of the following occurs: 1) your surviving spouse does not receive a required death distribution in any calendar year following the year of your death, or 2) any additional amounts are contributed to the account by your surviving spouse.
+The election may be made by your surviving spouse redesignating the Traditional IRA in their own name as the Traditional IRA owner, rather than the beneficiary.
+The election will be deemed to have been made if either of the following occurs: 1) your surviving spouse does not receive a required death distribution in any calendar year following the year of your death, or 2) any additional amounts are contributed to the ac-count by your surviving spouse.